thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 [home](README.md)
-# Optional Lab - Replace the Node.JS Authors microservice with a simple Java implementation
+# Optional - Lab - Replace the Node.JS Authors microservice with a simple Java implementation

 ****** **UNDER CONSTRUCTION** ******

-In that optional Lab we will replace the existing Authors microservices written in Node.js with a Java implementation, as you can see in the gif below.
+In that optional lab we will replace the existing Authors microservices written in Node.js with a Java implementation, as you can see in the gif below.

 ![architecture authors](images/architecture-authors.gif)